All Episodes

 You better be more concerned what Trump's legion of voters are going to do.

-Well, if they think if they think their guy has been shafted, they're going to interpret that as them having been shafted.
+Well, if they think their guy has been shafted, they're going to interpret that as them having been shafted.

 They're going to once again think the establishment has denied them, ignored them, or worse, shafted them.

-And then it'll depend on how Trump talks to him and what Trump's role is in the campaign going forward.
+And then it'll depend on how Trump talks to them and what Trump's role is in the campaign going forward.

 And I wouldn't even try at this stage.

-Um either arrested, charged, uh written order to appear, whatever uh people want to say, has been charged with uh misdemeanor battery in an altercation with a reporter from Breitbart, former reporter Breitbart, Michelle Fields.
+The campaign manager, Trump's campaign manager, Corey Lewandowski, either arrested, charged, written order to appear, whatever people want to say, has been charged with misdemeanor battery in an altercation with a reporter from Breitbart, former reporter Breitbart, Michelle Fields.

 It happened up in Jupiter here in Florida at the Trump golf course up there after a Trump press conference rather than a victory speech.